q2333gh/q2333gh/README.md

-🌱 My passion is learning  Computer Engineering  and make cool stuff.
+🌱 My passion is exploring  Computer Engineering  and make cool stuff.

 💬 You are welcome to chat with me.